 Please use the menu below to navigate the article sections:

-This article discusses AWS Compute in the context of the AWS Certified Cloud Practitioner Exam.
-This is one of the key technology areas covered in the exam guide.
+This article will also discuss AWS Compute in the context of the AWS Certified Cloud Practitioner Exam.
+Keep in mind that AWS Compute is one of the key technology areas covered in the exam guide.

 Amazon Simple Storage Service (S3)

 Amazon S3 is object storage built to store and retrieve any amount of data from anywhere – web sites and mobile apps, corporate applications, and data from IoT sensors or devices.

 You can store any type of file in S3.

 S3 is designed to deliver 99.999999999% durability, and stores data for millions of applications used by market leaders in every industry.

 S3 provides comprehensive security and compliance capabilities that meet even the most stringent regulatory requirements.

 S3 gives customers flexibility in the way they manage data for cost optimization, access control, and compliance.